indexed-finance/docs/protocol/index-controller.md

 The index pool controller is a contract which tracks token values and sets portfolio targets using an adjusted capitalization-weighted formula.
 The NDX governance dao has the ability to create and manage token categories on the controller, which are baskets of assets with some arbitrary commonality.

 ## Category Token Selection
-The selection of tokens in the first two index categories was somewhat subjective and was simply intended to capture the top tokens in their respective market sectors.
-In the future, we hope to develop a more rigorous methodology with help from the DeFi community and finance experts.

 The current rules for inclusion in each category can be found on their respective pages on the app.